ilearnio/graphql-type/README.md

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]

-Helps to create graphql types easily with validation of input or output (or both) values.
+Helper functions for fast creation of graphql types with validation of input or output (or both) values.

 In most cases you would want to performs bi-directional validation of data, so that invalid input value will result in an error response, whereas in case of invalid output it will **always** return the value but will also let you know of the error.